MilkTheBev/heart_attack/README.md

 tail = true
 ```

-you wont be able to save the output as a txt file.. cuz youre running it as a polybar module
+you wont be able to save the output as a txt file.. cuz you're running it as a polybar module

 ## Modes
 ### 1. `ascending` mode